divyaYelmakanne/Health-Care-Chatboot/README.md

 # Healthcare Chatbot

-## Important Note !!
-Please note that the project is no longer maintained.
-If anyone wants to expand it further, simply clone it to your own local, make changes and push to your own github account.

-Thanks all !!!

 ## Description
 This is a healthcare chatbot built using machine learning techniques with scikit-learn.
 The chatbot interacts with users to gather symptoms, asks follow-up questions, and predicts potential diseases based on the input.
 It provides detailed descriptions of the predicted diseases and suggests precautions to take.